Julia Lennon: Victoria

 During 1942–1943, Lennon lived with her son at The Dairy Cottage, 120a Allerton Road, Woolton.
 The cottage was owned by George Smith, and Mimi wanted Lennon to live there because they would be closer to her house and also out of the Stanley house.

 As Alf was often away at sea, Julia started going out to dance halls.
-In 1942, she met a Welsh soldier named 'Taffy' Williams who was stationed in the barracks at Mossley Hill.
+In 1942, she met a Welsh soldier named 'Taffy' Williams, who was stationed in the barracks at Mossley Hill.
 Alf later blamed himself for this, as he had written letters telling her that because there was a war on, she should go out and enjoy herself.
 After an evening out, she would often give her young son a piece of chocolate or shortcrust pastry the next morning for breakfast.
 She became pregnant by Williams in late 1944, though first claiming that she had been raped by an unknown soldier.
 Williams refused to live with Julia—who was still married to Alf—until she gave up John, which she refused to do.
 When Alf eventually came home in 1944, he offered to look after his wife, their son, and the expected baby, but she rejected the idea.

-Alf took John to his brother Sydney's house, in the Liverpool suburb of Maghull, a few months before Julia came to term.
-Julia's daughter, Victoria Elizabeth, born in the Elmswood Nursing Home on 19 June 1945, was subsequently given up for adoption to a Norwegian Salvation Army Captain and his wife (Peder and Margaret Pedersen) after intense pressure from the Stanley family.
+Alf took John to his brother Sydney's house in the Liverpool suburb of Maghull a few months before Julia gave birth.
+Julia's daughter, Victoria Elizabeth, born in the Elmswood Nursing Home on 19 June 1945, was subsequently given up for adoption to a Norwegian Salvation Army captain and his wife (Peder and Margaret Pedersen) after intense pressure from the Stanley family.
 John Lennon was informed by his aunt Harriet Birch of her existence in 1964.
 John was so overcome by emotion, wanting to find his sister, that he placed an ad in the paper, and hired detectives to look for her.
-They searched Norway for Victoria, and came up empty handed, and John died never having found or met her.
+They searched Norway for Victoria, and came up empty-handed, and in 1980, John died never having found or met her.
 Her adoptive name is Ingrid Pedersen.